“We don’t interview our applicants. We hire them soon after evaluating their CV or resume.”

 Therefore, always make sure you research the company before applying, especially if you’re scrolling through our list of the best science jobs in the US.

 Are you looking for more first impression job interview statistics?
-Here’s another one.
+Here’s one you might need more than any other.
 Eye contact exudes confidence, and it’s no wonder that nearly two-thirds of recruiters think it’s important.

 Looking at the interviewer straight in the eye when answering questions shows that you’re confident about what you’re talking about.
-There’s also some degree of honesty that you’re likely to exude if you look at your recruiter rather than looking away or staring into empty space.
+There’s also some degree of honesty demonstrated if you look at your recruiter rather than looking away or staring into empty space.

 (Work Pac Group)